openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 In addition Properties are attached to the Vehicle Thing to observe the Supported & Activated Services.
 Different Channel Groups are available so you are able to cross-check which group is supported by your Car.

+Please note **this isn't a _real-time_ Binding**.
+If you open the Door the state isn't transmitted immediately and shown in your GUI.
+This isn't a flaw in the Binding itself because the state in BMWs own ConnectedDrive App is also updated with delay.

 ## Supported Things